winscp/winscp/readme.md

-[WinSCP](https://winscp.net/) is a popular SFTP and FTP client for Windows, a powerful file manager that will improve your productivity.
+[WinSCP](https://winscp.net/) is a popular free SFTP and FTP client for Windows, a powerful file manager that will improve your productivity.
 It offers an easy to use GUI to copy files between a local and remote computer using multiple protocols: Amazon S3, FTP, FTPS, SCP, SFTP or WebDAV.
 Power users can automate WinSCP using .NET assembly.
+WinSCP is available in English and many other languages.

 To build WinSCP you need:
 - [Embarcadero C++ Builder XE6 Professional](https://www.embarcadero.com/products/cbuilder).